Standard self-explanatory commands. Playback always starts from the red blinking marker that you can see on the positioning bar.

 Cutting: Place cut markers for cut-out you want to make and click Cut to discard that part of the message.
 You can undo the cut as long as you do not make another one or click Ok to finish with editing.

-Splitting: Place cut markers the way you want the track to be splitted and click Split to get the track divided in two or three parts.
-What is left in the track editor after splitting is always that part of the track that was between cut markers.
+Splitting: Place cut markers the way you want the message to be splitted and click Split to get the message divided in two or three parts.
+What is left in the message editor after splitting is always that part of the message that was between cut markers.
 You can undo the split as long as you do not make another one or click Ok to finish with editing.

 This counter shows the exact position of the red blinking marker.
 You can enter the value directly into it if you want to get an absolute precision.
 You can use standard navigation keys here: Home, End, Left Arrow, Right Arrow.

 Windows 2000 and XP users will see this bar transparent.
 Anyway, it represents the whole recorded message ready for editing.
 The ruler above it shows the scale for rough orientation depending on the length of recording.
 Once you position cut-out markers highlighted zone represents the part of recording that will go away if you click on Cut.
 Click anywhere on the positioning bar to place the red blinking marker which represents the starting point for the playback.

 By right clicking on the positioning bar you can access the following set of options:

 This option plays exactly what is selected for removal so you can make sure there is no mistake.